Norken: Geography

 The community lies in the Westerwald between Limburg and Siegen on the boundary with North Rhine-Westphalia.
 The community is also between the Große Nister and Kleine Nister.
 Norken belongs to the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1262, Norken had its first documentary mention.

 Politics

 The municipal council is made up of 16 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Regular events

 At Easter, the traditional Eierschibbeln – a kind of Easter egg roll – is celebrated.

 Economy and infrastructure

+Norken is connected to the public bus transport through the lines 455, 483, 960 and 962 and located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 Running right near the community is Bundesstraße 414, leading from Herborn to Altenkirchen.
 The nearest Autobahn interchanges are in Siegen and Wilnsdorf on the A 45 (Dortmund–Hanau), some 26 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.